-The game that almost 'killed' international rugby
+The infamous game that almost killed international rugby

-Six Nations 2023: The Scotland-Wales game that almost 'killed' test rugby
+Six Nations 2023: Scotland-Wales game that almost 'killed' test rugby

 Last updated on .From the section Welsh Rugby

-When Finn Russell and Dan Biggar commence their inevitable kicking duel on Saturday, spectators would do well to remember how far the game has come.
+When Finn Russell and Dan Biggar commence an inevitable kicking duel during Saturday's game, spectators would do well to remember how far the game has come.

-This weekend's Six Nations clash marks the 60th anniversary of a game that holds a firm place in rugby infamy.
+This weekend's Six Nations match marks the 60th anniversary of a game that holds a firm place in rugby infamy.

-The Murrayfield slugfest in 1963 is regarded as one of the dreariest matches ever played - and changed the way the game was played for ever.
+The Murrayfield slugfest in 1963 is regarded as one of the dreariest matches ever played - and it changed the way the game was played forever.

-And it was all the brainchild of one rugby 'visionary' - Clive Rowlands.
+And one man was responsible for the 'spectacle' - Clive Rowlands.

 The Big Freeze of 1963 was among the harshest winters on record.